rapidcow/perspective/docs/struct/backup-spec.rst

 tz (optional)
    A *str* representing the time zone for everything in this backup.
-   Must be valid when passed to :meth:`JSONLoader.parse_timezone`.
+   Must be valid when passed to :meth:`JSONLoader.parse_timezone() <psp.processors.json_processor.JSONLoader.parse_timezone>`.
-   This is optional but a time zone must be eventually provided as :class:`JSONLoader` parses some time/date time string.
+   This is optional but a time zone must be eventually provided as :class:`JSONLoader <psp.processors.json_processor.JSONLoader>` parses some time/date time string.

 paths (optional)
    A *list* of *str* for the lookup paths.
-Each time the ``input`` attribute of an *entry* is parsed, its value is prepended with the ``base_dir`` option of :class:`JSONLoader` and a path in this attribute.
+Each time the ``input`` attribute of an *entry* is parsed, its value is prepended with the ``base_dir`` option of :class:`JSONLoader <psp.processors.json_processor.JSONLoader>` and a path in this attribute.

    By default this evaluates to simply ``['.']``---that is, the same directory as ``base_dir``.
-If this is not omitted, however, be noted that ``"."`` will not be automatically added and you have to explicitly add it if you want :class:`JSONLoader` to look in the same directory as ``base_dir``.
+If this is not omitted, however, be noted that ``"."`` will not be automatically added and you have to explicitly add it if you want :class:`JSONLoader <psp.processors.json_processor.JSONLoader>` to look in the same directory as ``base_dir``.

 data (optional)
    A *list* of *dict*, each *dict* being what is called a *panel*.
 The content of each *dict* is elaborated in the following section.
    An empty list is assumed if this is omitted.

-Any other key is ignored by :class:`JSONLoader`, though there is one key that is recommended for you to use.
-It is also addressed because :class:`JSONDumper` exports it and the ``psp synopsis`` command recognizes it.
+psp.processors.json_processorAny other key is ignored by :class:`JSONLoader <psp.processors.json_processor.JSONLoader>`, though
+there is one key that is recommended for you to use.
+It is also addressed because
+:class:`JSONDumper <psp.processors.json_processor.JSONDumper>` exports it
+and the ``psp synopsis`` command recognizes it.

 desc
    A *text* attribute giving a brief description of this backup file.